 Of course, on any club night when there's a match there's also the chance for friendly social chess for those not playing in the match.
 This is also the best chance for the stronger players to offer a bit of informal teaching.

 Is there any lower age limit?

 No, so long as you're there for the chess and, like nearly all keen chess playing young people, can cope with the relaxed and civilised let's-not-bother-to-swing-from-the-rafters atmosphere of a club.
-One room has no bar; the landlord's OK with accompanied children in the other room too, so long as they're non-chaotic.
+The landlord's OK with accompanied children, so long as they're non-chaotic.
 No club member is CRB checked specifically for the chess club (though some are in our day jobs as teachers, care workers etc) and parents are very welcome to stay.
 It's a quiet, friendly pub with plenty to do beyond chess.

-Wait 'til you see the venue: I've known a few and this is a very nice place.
-3.6 miles from the centre of Chesterfield, already out in the country.
+Wait 'till you see the venue: I've known a few and this is a very nice place.
+If you have a car there is parking at the centre of the round about.
 If you don't have a car, get there somehow a couple of times and we've always had people happy to give lifts.
-When you get there, we have a large upstairs room to ourselves; downstairs there's a rear bar for friendly games and analysis.
-They're already used to games here: there are sets for games like Scrabble and draughts.
-This and the front bar have a very relaxed lounge or common room sort of feel; big sofas as well as tables and chairs, and books you can take down from the shelves.
+When you get there, we have a large upstairs room to ourselves; downstairs there's a rear bar for friendly bar staff.
 Downstairs seems to be fully wheelchair accessible.